directus/directus/docs/reference/sdk.md

 await directus.utils.revert(451);
 ```

-Note: the key passed is the primary key of the revision you'd like to apply
+Note: The key passed is the primary key of the revision you'd like to apply.

 ---

 ## TypeScript

-If you are using TypeScript, the JS SDK requires TypeScript 3.8 or newer.
-It will also improve the development
+If you are using TypeScript, the JS-SDK requires TypeScript 3.8 or newer.
+TypeScript will also improve the development
 experience by providing relevant information when manipulating your data.

-For example, `directus.items` will accept an user data type which allows for a more detailed IDE suggestions for return
-types, sorting and filtering.
+For example, `directus.items` will accept a user data type which allows for a more detailed IDE suggestions for return types, sorting, and filtering.

 ```ts
 type Post = {